 Should I Pay Off My Mortgage Early?

-Early Mortgage Payoff Pros | Early Mortgage Payoff Cons |
+| Early Mortgage Payoff Pros | Early Mortgage Payoff Cons |

 Mistakes to Avoid When Paying Off Your Mortgage Early

 If you’re learning toward an early mortgage payoff, it’s important to protect yourself financially.
-Making a mistake could cost you in more ways than one, so it’s helpful to know what to avoid so that you’re set up for success.
+Making a mistake could cost you in more ways than one.
+So it’s helpful to know what to avoid so that you’re set up for success.

 1. Not Considering All of Your Options

-You may be so focused on paying your mortgage off early that you don’t consider how you might be able to make better use of your money.
-Here’s an example of when an early mortgage payoff may not yield the highest return.
+You may be so focused on paying your mortgage off early that you don’t consider how you could make better use of your money.

 Let’s say you’re considering making a one-time payment of $20,000 toward your mortgage principal.
 Your original loan amount was $200,000, you’re 20 years into a 30-year term, and your interest rate is 4%.
 Paying down $20,000 of the principal in one go could save you roughly $8,300 in interest and allow you to pay it off completely 2.5 years sooner.